jpourtois/phage-antibiotics/README.md

 This repositery contains all code written for "Filamentous bacteriophages and the competitive interaction between Pseudomonas aeruginosa strains under antibiotic treatment: a modelling study"

-### There are three main files, which run the analysis and generate all figures in the paper and Supplementary Material:
+### There are seven main files, which run the analysis and generate all figures in the paper (Figure 1-6) and Supplementary Material (Figure S1)

-  'main_graph.m' - generates figures 2-5 in the main text

-  'sensitivity.m' - generates figures S1 and S2 in the Supplementary Material

-  'sensitivity_seq.m' - generates figure S3 in the Supplementary Material
+The code for Figure 5 and 6 can take a more than an hour to run on a laptop.

 ### In order to run the analysis, the additional files are required in the same folder:

-  'growthRate.m'

   'compareRegimens.m'